-This roasted vegetable salad is filled with warm flavors like butternut squash and roasted brussels sprouts.
+This Fall Panzanella Salad is filled with warm flavors like roasted butternut squash and roasted brussels sprouts.
 Tossed with tart pomegranate seeds and crunchy homemade croutons, it makes the perfect fall or winter salad.
 Bonus – it’s vegan (unless you add cheese after the pics like I did) and gluten free!

 Roasted Vegetable Salads